valeoai/VideoActionModel/README.md

 ### Action generation

-To generate multiple trajectories, you can use the following code:
+To generate multiple trajectories, use the following code as reference:

 ```python
 import pickle